Kadyrov Grozny International Airport: History

-The infrastructure of Grozny airport was significantly damaged during combat operations against Chechen fighters, who seized the airport on September 8, 1991 and held it until 30 September 1994.
+The infrastructure of Grozny airport was significantly damaged during combat operations against Chechen fighters, who seized the airport on September 8, 1991, and held it until 30 September 1994.
 After the end of the war and the beginning of a relatively peaceful life in the country, the airport gradually recovered.
-In 2000 there was created FSI "Directorate for Recovery of Grozny Airport" North "under the leadership of Adnan Gakayeva Vakhidovich in respect of which 1 December 2005-year investigation department of the FSB for the Chechen Republic was prosecuted for embezzlement of funds in particular large scale", aimed at restoring the airport.
+In 2000, the FSI "Directorate for Recovery of Grozny Airport" North "under the leadership of Adnan Gakayeva Vakhidovich, in respect of which on 1 December 2005, the investigation department of the FSB for the Chechen Republic was prosecuted for embezzlement of funds, in particular, large-scale, aimed at restoring the airport.

 During 1999–2006, in the process of rebuilding the airport, the runway was expanded and extended.
-The airport complex capable of receiving the Tu-154 and IL-62, was rebuilt.
+The airport complex capable of receiving the Tu-154 and IL-62 was rebuilt.
 The 6 March 2002 Russian Ministry of Transport Decree number AT-76-P launched a full-scale rebuilding of the airport.
 In 2005, North Airport was renamed Grozny Airport.

-On 19 February 2007, the order of FATA number AIO-19 issued certificate of state registration to the Grozny Airport (North).
+On 19 February 2007, the order of FATA number AIO-19 issued a certificate of state registration to the Grozny Airport (North).
 The airport was assigned to class B to gain admission to the reception of Tu-134 aircraft and helicopters of all types, day and night, all year round.
 On November 29, 2007, Grozny airport was authorized to receive the Tu-154.

 The first regular passenger flight to Grozny, which had been suspended for six years, resumed on March 8, 2007.
 The inaugural flight landed at Chechnya's main airport and marked the restart of civilian air service between the city and Moscow.

-On 11 June 2009, the Interstate Aviation Committee (IAC) issued an international aerodrome certificate, therefore the aerodrome was accepted as suitable for international flights service.
+On 11 June 2009, the Interstate Aviation Committee (IAC) issued an international aerodrome certificate, the aerodrome was accepted as suitable for international flight service.